siftrics/hydra/README.md

 This repository contains

-- A command-line tool to recognize text in documents.
+- A command-line tool for the [Hydra API](https://siftrics.com/).
-- The official Go client for the [Hydra API](https://siftrics.com/).
-[GoDoc here](https://godoc.org/github.com/siftrics/hydra).
+- The official Go client for the Hydra API.
+GoDoc [here](https://godoc.org/github.com/siftrics/hydra).

 ## [Command-line Quickstart](#command-line-quickstart)